-Universal Credit - Challenging Overpayments and their Recovery!
+Universal Credit - Challenging suspensions, cancellations, overpayments and their Recovery!

 Good morning

-In earlier bulletins, I’ve expressed concern over DWP’s creation of £6 Billion in UC overpayments in financial year 2020/21 and the detrimental impact its Debt Recovery practices could have on affected tenants’ disposable income, and their landlord’s revenue stream, especially in the current challenging financial environment.
-Worryingly, the 2021/22 overpayment figures are even higher, adding to the debt mountain and corresponding need for DWP recovery action.
-If you haven’t already experienced overpayment demands, you will, very soon.
+In our website bulletins, I’ve expressed concern over DWP’s creation of nearly £10 Billion in UC overpayments in the financial year 2023/24 and the detrimental impact its punitive Debt Recovery practices could have on affected tenants’ disposable income, and their landlord’s revenue stream, especially in the current challenging financial environment.
+If you haven’t already experienced overpayment demands, you will very soon, so it’s important to know how to respond.

-Recovery can be achieved in a variety of ways.
+Before suspension and cancellation, DWP is expected to forewarn the claimant.
+Cancellation should only arise after what is known as “revision” or “supersession”.
+However, DWP has a habit of missing these important stages and demanding repayment.
+Recovery can be achieved in several ways.
 The most effective, from DWP’s perspective, is to recoup by making deductions from the tenant’s ongoing benefit award or by taking lump sums from landlords’ ongoing scheduled payments, utilising the “Blameless Tenant” approach.

-In 2020/21, DWP and Local Authorities, administering Housing Benefit recovered around £1 Billion.
-Around 90% of this sum was achieved by adopting the methods mentioned above, causing, in some cases, financial hardship to tenants and cash-flow problems for landlords.
-The bad news is, DWP is about to make the problems even bigger by setting up specialist teams to enhance recovery of these overpayments.
+Around 90% of the sums mentioned will be recovered by adopting the methods mentioned above, causing, in some cases, financial hardship to tenants and cash-flow problems for landlords.
+The bad news is, DWP has set up a team of 6000 specialist staff who are already making the problems even bigger.

-DWP maintains it recognises the importance of safeguarding the welfare of those claimants who have already incurred debt.
-It points to the 25% ceiling that should be applied to protect tenants and 3rd party rules relating to the hierarchy of debtors, which are designed to ensure debts like rent arrears, electricity, gas, fines etc are applied first, meaning overpayment recovery is put on hold until these other debts are cleared.
+DWP claims it recognises the importance of safeguarding the welfare of those claimants who have already incurred debt.
+It points to the 15% ceiling that should be applied to protect tenants and 3rd party rules relating to the hierarchy of debtors, which are designed to ensure debts like rent arrears, electricity, gas, fines, etc are normally applied first, meaning overpayment recovery is put on hold until these other debts are cleared.

 In my experience, that’s not what is happening.
-I receive many landlord client referrals, involving cases where DWP ignores its own guidance, by recouping DWP, HMRC and local authority overpayments, often at the expense of higher priority debts, like rent, service charges etc. At one point, DWP’s Director General argued rent was not the top priority 3rd party debt, when his own guidance acknowledges it is!
+I receive many landlord client referrals, involving cases where DWP ignores its guidance, by recouping DWP, HMRC, and local authority overpayments, often at the expense of higher priority debts, like rent, service charges, etc. DWP also advertises the potential use of a “waiver” provision which can result in reducing or waiving recovery in exceptional cases.
+However, DWP statistics show the provision is rarely used.

 Universal Credit - Overpayments & Recovery